-- (i) The amount represents the engineering related services, such as design, construction and project management for telecommunications infrastructure project provided to CTC Group and other related parties. - (ii) The amount represents the telecommunications network support services, software and hardware development and other IT related services provided to CTC Group and other related parties. - (iii) The amount represents ancillary telecommunications services such as maintenance of network facilities (including optical ducts and cables, exchange buildings and base stations), operation of distribution channels, fixed line and wireless value-added service, internet contents and information services provided to CTC Group and other related parties. - (iv) The amount represents the facilities management, advertising, conferencing services and certain repair and leasing of equipment services provided to CTC Group and other related parties. - (v) The amount represents supplies procurement service such as supplies procurement service, management of warehousing, transportation and installation services provided to CTC Group and other related parties. - (vi) The amount represents rental income in respect of premises leased to CTC Group and other related parties. - (vii) The amounts represent management fee income in respect of Centralised Services (as defined below) provided to CTC Group. - (viii) The amount represents operating leases in respect of business premises paid and payable to CTC Group and other related parties. - (ix) The amount represents basic telecommunications service, value-added service and information application service charged by CTC Group and other related parties. - (x) The amount represents the charge paid and payable to CTC Group and other related parties for logistics, labor resources, cultural, educational, hygiene and other supporting services. - (xi) The amount represents the charge paid and payable to CTC Group and other related parties for supplies procurement services, warehousing, transportation and installation services. - (xii) Interest paid represents the interest paid/payable to CTC Group in respect of the loans from CTC and fellow subsidiaries.
+- (i) The amount represents telecommunications infrastructure services such as design, construction and project management provided to CTC Group. - (ii) The amount represents the telecommunications network support services, software and hardware development and other IT related services provided to CTC Group. - (iii) The amount represents ancillary telecommunications services such as maintenance of network facilities (including optical ducts and cables, exchange buildings and base stations), operation of distribution channels, fixed line and wireless value-added service, internet contents and information services provided to CTC Group. - (iv) The amount represents the facilities management, advertising, conferencing services and certain repair and leasing of equipment services provided to CTC Group. - (v) The amount represents supplies procurement service such as supplies procurement service, warehousing, transportation and installation services provided to CTC Group. - (vi) The amount represents rentals from operating leases in respect of business premises leased to CTC Group. - (vii) The amount represents management fee in respect of headquarters management function services ("Centralised Services") provided to CTC Group. - (viii) The amount represents rentals from operating leases in respect of business premises paid and payable to CTC Group. - (ix) The amount represents the charge paid and payable to CTC Group for basic telecommunications service, value-added service and information application service. - (x) The amount represents the charge paid and payable to CTC Group for logistics, labor resources, cultural, educational, hygiene and other supporting services. - (xi) The amount represents the charge paid and payable to CTC Group for supplies procurement services, warehousing, transportation and installation services. - (xii) The amount represents the interest paid/payable to CTC Group in respect of the loans from CTC Group.

-Amounts due from/to CTC Group and other related parties included in respective balances are summarised as follows:
+Amounts due from/to CTC Group included in respective balances are summarised as follows:

-2015 RMB'000 2014 RMB'000 Accounts and bills receivable, net Prepayments and other current assets 16,155,020 1,430,237 13,612,267 1,468,131 Total amounts due from CTC Group and other related parties 17,585,257 15,080,398 Interest-bearing borrowings Accounts and bills payable Receipts in advance for contract work Accrued expenses and other payables 13,280 1,777,246 291,188 846,705 13,280 2,238,518 81,079 780,636 Total amounts due to CTC Group and other related parties 2,928,419 3,113,513
+2016 RMB'000 2015 RMB'000 Accounts and bills receivable, net Prepayments and other current assets 18,004,426 870,759 15,975,972 989,614 Total amounts due from CTC Group 18,875,185 16,965,586 Interest-bearing borrowings Accounts and bills payable Receipts in advance for contract work Accrued expenses and other payables 13,280 379,136 307,703 569,945 13,280 1,304,988 251,746 677,730 Total amounts due to CTC Group 1,270,064 2,247,744